BenchmarkEmail/RESTful-API-v3/Use Cases and Solutions Sandbox/Find active emails in a list by searching wiith a list Id.1.md

 # Use case

-You want to find the active email address, exluding the hard-bounces and unsubscirbes in a list by searching with a list Id #.
+You want to find the active email address(es) in a list, exluding the hard-bounces and unsubscirbes by searching with a list Id #.

 ## Prerequisites